 In 2010 as the disease worsened so did my quality of life.
 It was then that my doctor told me that I no longer could drive and my driver's license was taken away resulting in me having to give up something I worked so hard for - my own business.
 It was at that time I had to stop working and my hope for a positive future was continuing to diminish.
 The disease began to chip away at every aspect of my being - physically, mentally and emotionally.
 What kind of future was I going to have?
 How was I going to manage this disease, a rare disease that was progressing, a disease that had no cure?
 I felt lost, hopeless, defeated.
 That is, until one fateful day a woman named Jean came into my life.

 Jean was someone I had heard about, but it seemed more myth than fact for me at that point.
 As the story went, I had heard she had been suffering from the same disease and underwent a procedure that I was unfamilar with - a stem cell transplant.
 It was hard to believe that there was someone else not only with SPS, but someone that had been treated at McMaster by my doctor and underwent a treatment that could potentially change the course of her life.
 The prevelance of SPS is unbelievably low - 1 in a million suffer from it.
 The likelihood of us meeting was not favourable because of confidentiality and privacy issues.
 I learned to accept that I sadly may never get a chance to meet her but I knew that I wasn't going to give up hope.
 It was the summer of 2010 that that fateful connection was made.
 Jean and her husband were, in fact, friends with my sister- in-law's parents.
 It was like divine intervention - a miracle.
-Jean was the world pioneer patient in undergoing a stem cell transplant at the Ottawa Hospital.
-Before having her transplant in Ottawa, she searched for treatment in the United States and went to the Fred Hutchinson Cancer Research Centre in Seattle Washington.
-It was at that time that Jean decided to research other options that may be offered in Ontario.
-She decided to seek treatment in Ottawa as they were doing groundbreaking work and stem cell transplants that could not be done in Seattle.
-Jean contacted Dr Harry Atkins, a blood and bone marrow transplant specialist who had been working on stem cell transplants for people suffering from Multiple Sclerosis.
-He was willing to see if the treatment could apply to SPS, and because Jean's condition was so devastating, he accepted her as a first clinical trial.
+Jean was the world pioneer patient in undergoing a stem cell transplant for SPS at the Ottawa Hospital.
+Her sheer determination, drive and quest to find a treatment led her to research options that may be offered in Ontario.
+Jean became her best advocate and with doing so became the voice for all of those suffering from SPS.
+She decided to seek treatment in Ottawa as they were doing groundbreaking research and stem cell transplants for other autoimmune diseases.
+Jean contacted Dr Harry Atkins, a blood and bone marrow transplant specialist who had been successfully treating people suffering from Multiple Sclerosis using stem cell transplantation.
+He was willing to see if the treatment could apply to SPS, and because Jean's condition was so devastating, he accepted her as the first candidate for the clinical trial.